metal-stack/metalctl/docs/metalctl_image_create.md

                              $ metalctl image create -f image.yaml

   -h, --help                 help for create
-      --id string            ID of the image. [required] -n, --name string          Name of the image. [optional]
+      --id string            ID of the image.
+  -n, --name string          Name of the image.
+      --url string           url of the image.
 ```

 ### Options inherited from parent commands

 ```
-      --apitoken string        api token to authenticate.
+      --api-token string       api token to authenticate.
 Can be specified with METALCTL_APITOKEN environment variable.
+      --api-url string         api server address.
+Can be specified with METALCTL_URL environment variable.
   -c, --config string          alternative config file path, (default is ~/.metalctl/config.yaml).
                                Example config.yaml: